jazzband/django-dbbackup/docs/databases.rst

 SCHEMAS
 ~~~~~~~

-Schemas to specify when dumping database.
+Specify schemas for database dumps by using a pattern-matching option,
-Dump only schemas matching pattern; this selects both the schema itself, and all its contained objects.
+including both the selected schema and its contained objects.
-When this option is not specified, all non-system schemas in the target database will be dumped.
+If not specified, the default behavior is to dump all non-system schemas in the target database.
-Multiple schemas can be selected.
-This option only available for postgresql connectors.
+This feature is exclusive to PostgreSQL connectors, and users can choose multiple schemas for a customized dump.

 MongoDB
 -------